-According to my grandmother our own people where masters at not looking back.
+According to my grandmother, our own people were masters at not looking back.
 You lose something or someone and it is in the past.
-You can remember it fondly and even bring it up, but spending too much time setting around crying about your loss means you die on the ice.
+You can remember it fondly and even bring it up, but spending too much time sitting around crying about your loss means you die on the ice.
 There is just no time on the frozen desert to worry about what could have been or what use to be.
 Your life is about surviving now.
-They found joy in that moment, because often that moment was all they had.
+They found joy at that moment because often that moment was all they had.
 My most common phrase is, “nobody promised you tomorrow.”
 Often people say it with sadness, but my grandmother taught me to say it with joy.
 I do not know if I will wake up in the morning, so I must find beauty and peace with the now.

 My grandmother is a person I have always sought to mimic.
 She was born and raised in a tent following the reindeer north of Kotzebue and Notek Alaska.
 She did not leave the ice until her 13th year when she moved to Kotzebue when her dad went to Nome for work.
 She saw her first permanent structure there, as well as her first tree (Christmas tree).
 At 15-6 she tried for the first time an orange.
 She sometimes talked about it, having grown up with only plant foods being salmon berries, cranberries, lichen, and shipped in raisins, rice and flour she had not really had much in the way of plants for diet.
 She said that orange was old and had been on a boat probably for months to get to Alaska, an orange that she would complain about if a store here carried it because it was so old.
 But to her as a young girl, trying it for the first time it was the most amazing thing she had ever tried.
 Her memory and description still make me smile.